Deep Reinforcement Learning for Traveling Purchaser Problems: ``Solve Separately, Learn Globally'' Framework

 \subsubsection{Policy}

-Given the state $s_t$ at each step $t$, the action $a_t$ is selected according to a stochastic policy $p_{\theta}(a_t \mid s_t)$, which can be seen as an action distribution over the action set $A_t$.
-Since the transition from a state $s_t$ to the next state $s_{t+1}$ is deterministic given an action $a_t$ (Section \ref{Transition}), the joint probability to sample a route $\pi$ based on the stochastic policy $p_{\theta}(a_t \mid s_t)$ can be factorized according to the chain rule as:
+Given the state $s_t$ at each step $t$, the action $a_t$ is decided based on a stochastic policy $p_{\theta}(a_t \mid s_t)$, which can be viewed as a distribution over the action set $A_t$.
+Since the transition from a state $s_t$ to the next state $s_{t+1}$ is deterministic given an action $a_t$ (Section \ref{Transition}), the joint probability of producing a route $\pi$ based on the stochastic policy $p_{\theta}(a_t \mid s_t)$ can be factorized according to the chain rule as:

 where the route is constructed in $T$ steps, and the action $a_t$ is sampled based on the policy $p_{\theta}(a_t \mid s_t)$ at each step.
 In our DRL-based approach, the policy is parameterized as a deep neural network $\theta$, where the input of the policy network is the state $s_t$ and the output is the policy, i.e., the action distribution $p_{\theta}(a_t \mid s_t)$.
-It can be seen that in our framework, the policy network plays a determinative role in the quality of solutions.
-Our training goal is to learn an effective policy network that can produce high-reward solutions with high probabilities and low-reward solutions with low probabilities.
+The DRL training aims to learn a policy that can produce high-reward solutions with high probabilities and low-reward solutions with low probabilities.